LEEYJ1021/sadaf/README.md

 ## 11. Data Availability

 The raw dataset consists of proprietary advertisement performance records from a single advertiser on the Naver platform and **cannot be publicly released** due to commercial confidentiality obligations.
 Data-sharing requests should be submitted via GitHub Issues (label: `data-request`) including institutional affiliation, research purpose, and confirmation of non-commercial use; requests are evaluated case-by-case.

+The 37-row `figures/logo_cv_fold_rmse.csv` (Figure 9 source data) contains only anonymized ad-group identifiers and aggregate per-fold RMSE/fold-size values — no raw performance rows — and may be shared more permissively than the underlying Excel export; confirm with the data owner before external release.

 ---